Top Vanlife Ceiling Ideas | Shiplap Vs T&G Vs Plywood + Install Guide

 There’s no doubt that a van with a ceiling looks more polished and professional than a van without one.
 Installing a ceiling makes your vehicle feel more like a home.
 Ceilings also provide an extra layer of insulation for your van roof.

-There are also many functional benefits to having a ceiling.
-Not only do campervan ceilings cover insulation, but they also provide a place to secure your van roof fan.
+There are also many functional benefits to having a proper ceiling.
+Not only do campervan ceilings cover insulation, but they also provide a place to mount low profile fans, 12v ac’s, wifi boosters, & other components.
 Ultimately, if you plan to live in your van extensively, a ceiling is a must-have.